R/adjacencyMatrix-create.R

 The character is formatted as x <- c("ProtA", "ProtB", "ProtA;ProtB", ...)

-rows an as many columns as there are unique protein
+many columns as there are unique protein identifiers in x

 The makePeptideProteinVector()

-operation, taking an adjacency matrix as input and retruning a
+taking an adjacency matrix as input and returning a peptide/protein

-matrix is not necessarily binary, as multiple PSMs can match the
+not necessarily binary, as multiple PSMs can match the same peptide

 It is also possible to generate adjacency matrices populated with

-details).
-In case multiple PSMs occur, their respective scores get
+multiple PSMs occur, their respective scores get summed.

 The plotAdjacencyMatrix()

-adjacency matrices, such as those representing protein groups
+matrices, such as those representing protein groups modelled as connected

 and pepColors